Definition of make in English:

 put the make on

-- North American informal Make sexual advances to (someone): Vince was hoping to put the make on his boss’s wifeMore example sentences
+- North American informal Make sexual advances to (someone).Example sentences

 make away with